brian-ogilvie/accessibility-article/README.md

 ## Step 1: Structure our Modal Component

 The actual DOM structure of our component is dead simple.
 We'll have a scrim div that is fixed position, covering the whole window.
 Inside that, we'll have a container that provides the shape of the modal itself.
 The container will have a Close button and a spot for rendering children.
 That's all our Modal component will really have.
-It's only props are and `onDismiss`, which it will pass to the Close button's `onClick` method and the aforementioned `children` or content.
+Its only props are an `onDismiss` function--which it will pass to the Close button's `onClick` method--and the aforementioned `children` or content.
 By the way, if you're not familiar with the concept of children props in React, `children` is a reserved prop in React that represents anything between a component's opening and closing tags.
 For instance:

 ```